Application Information & FAQ

 All letters of recommendation must be submitted by December 1st.

 When are the GRE and TOEFL scores due?

-All official GRE and TOEFL score reports are due December 1st.
+All official GRE, TOEFL, and Duolingo score reports are due December 1st.
 It is strongly suggested that you plan to take all required tests by the end of October.
 Scores from tests taken in November may not arrive in time for the review process.
 Scores from tests taken in November or later will not be considered.

 GPA/QPA Cut offs